henrikje/laebel/README.md

 _Sidenote_: Why the name _Laebel_?
 It is a reference to the idea that to label something is to explain what it is, combined with the fact that Laebel relies on Docker _labels_ to get information about the project and its services.
-However, I also wanted to be a cool kid like Traefik and Jaeger. 😉
+However, I also wanted to be a cool kid and use a [digraph](https://en.wikipedia.org/wiki/Digraph_(orthography)) like Traefik and Jaeger. 😉

 ## License